Overview of Sleep Disorders

-Loss of sleep can cause problems at home or on the job, and can lead to serious or
+Loss of sleep can cause problems at home or on the job.
+It can lead to serious or

 even fatal accidents.
 The National Sleep Foundation notes that:

-Between 50 and 70 million U.S. adults are estimated to have some type of sleep or
+Between 50 and 70 million U.S. adults have some type of sleep or wakefulness disorder.

 Sleep problems get worse as you get older.

-Drowsy drivers cause at least 100,000 automobile crashes in the U.S. every year.
+Drowsy drivers cause about 40,000 vehicle crashes in the U.S. every year.
+This includes

 Types of sleep disorders

 There are many types of sleep disorders.
-They can interfere with health and quality
+They can affect health and quality of life.

 Restless legs syndrome